eeelmer/BrowseTree/README.md

 ## Upcoming Features/Changes
 + Improve the code
 + Improve the visualization
-+ Add display of title, url, and other relevant information to nodes in the visual tree
-+ Move/Convert/Remove list representation into the visual tree area
++ Add statistical data on browsing session
-+ Add multiroot support
++ Add visualization of browsing session statistical data
 + Add more default filtering
 + Add user filtering capability
 + Add ability to output data as JSON from various nodes in the tree